The Bankrate promise

 - Grants based on financial need.

 Each type of grant has its own requirements and application guidelines.
-When it comes to grants offered through the federal government, you’ll find out which options you are eligible for when you fill out the Free Application for Federal Student Aid (FAFSA).
+When it comes to grants offered through the federal government, you’ll find ou which options you’re eligible for after filling out the Free Application for Federal Student Aid (FAFSA).

 How are grants different from scholarships?

-Both grants and scholarships are considered “gift” aid that does not need to be paid back, yet there are subtle differences between them.
+Both grants and scholarships are considered “gift” aid that does not need to be paid back.
+However, there are subtle differences between these two forms of aid.

-Scholarships are usually merit-based, and they’re offered by a wide range of organizations and businesses, as well as colleges and universities.
-For example, an institution of higher education may offer a full-ride scholarship to applicants with exemplary academics or those who are in the highest levels of college sports.
+Scholarships are usually merit-based, and they’re offered by a wide range of organizations, businesses and schools.
+For example, a college or university may offer full-ride scholarships to academic high achievers or talented athletes.
 Businesses and organizations may also offer annual scholarship opportunities to students who meet their requirements or who have unique skills or hobbies.

-Meanwhile, grants are typically awarded by the federal government and individual states, or by colleges and universities themselves.
-Grants are also more likely to be given out based on financial need, meaning you may not be eligible if your family income exceeds income caps.
+Meanwhile, grants are typically awarded by the federal government, individual states or the school that an applicant has chosen to attend.
+Grants are more likely to be given out based on financial need, meaning you may not be eligible if your family income exceeds a certain level.

 Who are grants best for?

-Because grants are typically based on financial need, they work best for people who wouldn’t otherwise be able to afford higher education.
-Unlike merit-based aid, grants prioritize people who fall below a certain income threshold.
-Grants are a better starting point than student loans, which students often wind up paying off for a decade or longer after graduation.
+Because grants are typically based on financial need, they work best for people who would be unable to afford higher education without outside help.
+Unlike merit-based aid, grants prioritize those who fall below a certain income threshold.
+Grants are also a better starting point than student loans, which can take a decade or more to repay after graduation.

 Biggest grants for college students

-The biggest college grant programs are offered through the federal government, and they’re a great place to start as you search for college funding.
+The largest college grant programs are offered through the federal government, and they’re a great place to start your search for college funding.

-Federal Pell Grants are geared toward undergraduate students who have demonstrated financial need but have not earned a degree yet, although students enrolled in a postbaccalaureate teacher certification or licensing program may also be eligible.
+Federal Pell Grants are geared toward undergraduate students who have demonstrated financial need and have not earned a degree yet.
+However, students enrolled in a postbaccalaureate teacher certification or licensing program may also be eligible.
 Pell Grants do not need to be repaid, and the amount you’re eligible for can change every year.